LaunchCodeEducation/java-web-dev-wiki/Lesson-17-(ORM-Part-2).md

 ## Announcements

+1. Check with your course manager for any additional announcements.

+### For Part-Time Students:

 1. Assignment #4 is open and students should be actively working on it.
 After today's class, students will be able to complete all but Part 4.

-1. Check with your course manager for any additional announcements.
+### For Full-Time Students:
+* Welcome to Day 26!
+* Assignment 4 Work Time scheduled for Days 28 - 31!

 ## Large Group Time (Instructor)